 Progression: Increase frequency to 2 seconds.
 Add Horizontal Line function to force lateral volley movement.

-Why Vekeda: Consistent pace and placement from Fixed Point Mode allows pure reflex training.
+Why Vekeda: Consistent pace and placement from Fixed Spot Mode allows pure reflex training.

 Goal: Practice returning serves to the backhand or forehand side